alfredonuhe/online-cv/README.md

 ## Usage

-:warning: **WARNING: I am sharing this project with you with the condition you respect the attribution requirements stated in the license.**
+:warning: **WARNING: This project can be forked with the condition you respect the attribution requirements stated in the license.**

 ## Installation